JaviPalop/XAI3/README.md

 # XAI3
-Example of model-agnostic methods (PDP)
+Example of model-agnostic methods (PDP) in R